CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 Crepes & Waffles Salad Bar Various.
 Visit http://crepesywaffles.com/

-The only thing I ever order at Crepes and Waffles (not counting the ice-creams) is the salad bar.
-You are allowed to fill a large bowl or take-away container with as much salad bar that will fit for 8,000 pesos.
+This is the restaurant I eat at more than any other: and my most ordered dish (apart from the amazing ice creams) is the fill-you-own-bowl salad bar.
+You are allowed to fill a large bowl or take-away container with as much salad bar that will fit.
 Considering the general lack of vegetables and diverse salad options in Cartagena, this is a really great deal.
 Add in free wi-fi and Crepes and Waffles is a favourite ex-pat meet-point.
 Oh!
 And we all love the Crepes & Waffles policy of only employing single mothers - it makes the ice-cream taste sweeter.

 La Orquidea La Matuna, Avenida Venezuela

-Pull up a seat under the amazing giant fig tree and enjoy, al fresco, a big chunk of barbequed meat, served on a wooden platter.
+Pull up a seat under the amazing giant rubber tree (palito de caucho) and enjoy, al fresco, a big chunk of barbequed meat, served atop a pile of steamed yucca and salad on a wooden platter.
+The best part is the garlic sauce which will keep vampires and most of the non-garlic-eating population at bay for hours.
+Who wants to associate with their kind anyway?
 There's a distinct Cartagena-vibe here – music blares and your neighbouring tables will be filled with men enjoying cervezas and talking mierda.
 They also have a good rotating selection of soups (often including Mote de Queso) on the menu.
 Don't leave it too late to arrive.
 The food is served 12-2.
 The rest of the time is strictly for drinking.
 Top tip: If you still have room after your churrasco, go behind the tienda to the little stall frying up golden balls and try the best buñuelo in Cartagena.

 2 Comments